Gurusagaram

-Gurusagaram (Eternity of Grace) is a 1987 novel written by O. V. Vijayan.
+Gurusagaram (The Infinity of Grace) is a 1987 novel written by O. V. Vijayan.
 The novel is a spiritual odyssey into the human psyche.
 It differs in language, vision and characterisation from Vijayan's earlier works such as Khasakkinte Itihasam and Dharmapuranam.
 It won many major awards including the Kendra Sahitya Akademi Award, Kerala Sahitya Akademi Award and Vayalar Award.

 Plot summary

 Gurusagaram differs in language, vision and characterisation from Vijayan's earlier works.
 It is on the immanence of Guru in the life of the seeker.
 Guru is everywhere and is manifested in everybody.
 The seeker partakes of the grace of the Guru as he happens for him unawares and unconditional.
 The central character Kunjunni is a journalist from Kerala, working in Delhi, going on an assignment to report the Bengal partition of 1971.
 He undergoes an excruciating experience both spiritually and physically to learn how to annihilate all forms of ego.

 During his search for The teacher, he encounters teachers from all spheres of life, each of them teaching him lessons that help him on the way, and he in turn becoming teacher to many of them.

 The beginning chapter gives an account of how his father becomes a teacher to him and the chain of teachers that begins from there continues till the last chapter where he discovers his ultimate guru. the range of teachers include his childhood friend Colonel Balakrishnan now Swami Nirmalanandan, Olga the Czech media person haunted by the aftermath of the war she had to endure, Haimavathi the girl whom he molested, Lalitha, the shorthand writer at his office, and many more characters from so diverse backgrounds.
 He's troubled by the separation from his wife Shivani, and is torn between her unwillingness to get back together and his love for their daughter Kalyani.

 He often goes to Nirmalanandan to find solace, discussing himself with his friend.
 It's during such a visit that Kunjunni starts his journey along the lines of spirituality.
 On complaining about the restlessness in his life, Swami leaves him alone on the shores of the river where he finds the small insects living beneath grass fighting each other for their mere survival.
 This leads him to a new light and he leaves the place, learning to cultivate in him a respect, even for the grass that he steps on.
 "Angaye vedanippikkathe enikk nadannu kudallo" (I won't be able to walk without hurting you)- this sentence that he speaks to the grass on which he steps shows the intensity of the knowledge he has acquired at this point.